Mark Casson: Economics of culture

-Casson's work on culture is based on a leader-follower model in which leaders supply their followers with fundamental values and beliefs which followers can use in their everyday decisions.
-These values and beliefs are shared amongst the members of the group that follows a particular leader.
+Casson proposed a ‘leader–follower’ model of culture in which leaders shape the values and beliefs that guide organizational decision-making.
 In economic terminology, the values and beliefs represent intangible public goods, supplied by the leaders to their respective followers.
 In a free society, different leaders espouse different values and compete for followers' allegiance.
-In a civilized society, competition will be based on discussion and debate in which leaders criticise each other views, as well as promoting their own.
+In a civilized society, competition will be based on discussion and debate in which leaders criticize each other's views, as well as promoting their own.
 Competition between leaders empowers followers to choose the leaders they prefer.
 Leadership is a costly activity, and a leader can be rewarded in a variety of ways; many form non-profit organizations which attract donations or membership subscriptions.
-Casson's theory of leadership has an analogy with his theory of entrepreneurship, because entrepreneurs establish for-profit organisations (firms) to exploit special knowledge they have developed, which is a technological and factual analogue of the systems of values and beliefs developed and exploited by leaders.
+Casson's theory of leadership has an analogy with his theory of entrepreneurship, because entrepreneurs establish for-profit organizations (firms) to exploit special knowledge they have developed, which is a technological and factual analogue of the systems of values and beliefs developed and exploited by leaders.

 Casson's work has proved controversial on several counts.
+His theory of entrepreneurship, which emphasizes the role of individual judgment and leadership in coordinating followers within firms, has been debated in the entrepreneurship literature.
 In an individualistic society everyone wants to be a leader and no one wants to be a follower, whereas in Casson's theory there cannot be a leader without followers.
 In popular culture leaders are often negatively stereotyped as autocratic 'fuhrer' figures, while in Casson's theory certain types of leader are benign.
 Some values, such as compassion, are superior to others, such as aggression, because they promote quality of life, and a leader who espouses such values confers benefits, not only on their own followers, but on society as a whole.
 Casson also argues that some values and beliefs are more efficient than others: in particular, cultures that encourage trust and legitimate innovation tend to raise the economic performance of a group.
 Casson's theory has political and ideological implications.
 For example, in Casson's theory, market competition is not an outlet for aggression, but a method of resolving differences of opinion in a peaceful way.